 Con: You might go to bed on the dirtier side.

 Your skin accumulates plenty of dirt, grime, and debris at the end of each day (not to mention sweat and residue from skin care products).
 If you stick to a morning-only wash, without so much as an evening rinse-off, you might be going to bed with some built-up bacteria.

 Pro: A refreshing wake-up.

 Spend a few minutes under the spray, and you can help some morning grogginess subside, says board-certified dermatologist Loretta Ciraldo, M.D., FAAD.
 If you have a rough time waking up, a morning shower may be just what you need to literally splash a smile on your face.
-For an initial shock to the system, try rinsing with cool water: Studies have even shown that cool morning showers can boost productivity throughout the day.
+For an initial shock to the system, try rinsing with cool water: Studies have even shown that cool morning showers can boost productivity1 throughout the day.

 Evening showers pros & cons.